 Gym discounts for Crunch members

 Foundation Fitness: One week free trial, first month free + reduced initiation fee.
-Email [email protected]Orange Theory: $50 off your first month of a Premier membership, or $10 off for you and a friend when you join at the same time.Rock Creek Sports Club: free first month with no enrollment fee.
-Email [email protected].The St. James: $105 (instead of $185) per month, no contract, cancel anytime.
-Email [email protected]
+Email [email protected]Orange Theory: $50 off your first month of a Premier membership, or $10 off for you and a friend when you join at the same time.Rock Creek Sports Club: Free first month, no enrollment fee.
+Email [email protected]The St. James: $105/month (reg. $185), no contract.
+Email [email protected]Bethesda-Chevy Chase YMCA: Enrollment fees for former Crunch members waived until the end of May.
+(If you are interested, ask if they can grant an extension.)

 On March 17, 2026, Onelife Fitness announced they were closing beloved neighborhood gym Crunch Fitness at 5100 Wisconsin Ave NW in less than 30 days.For 15 years, this place had been more than somewhere to get fit.
 It was a refuge, a daily ritual, a home away from home.
 A place where people from across the neighborhood, of different ages and walks of life, came together, knew each other's names, and looked out for one another.We were heartbroken, and we weren't going to let this special place go without a fight.